 You will fill out an Additional Clothing Allowance form during your in-processing brief in OBC.
-If you are not paid your Additional Clothing Allowance by the time you are on day 90 of your active-duty training notify the OBC cadre.
+If you are not paid your Additional Clothing Allowance by the time you are on day 90 of your active-duty training, notify the OBC cadre.

-National Guard/Reserve Officers can still work with their units should they have inaccurate pay if they do choose to.
+National Guard/Reserve Officers should work with their units if they have inaccurate pay.